dnlonme/python-course/setup/README.md

 `git pull origin main`

-For now, you won't any other commands, although it would be cool if you can create fork of repository and push commits with complete exercises to your fork
+For now, you won't need any other commands, although it would be cool if you can create fork of repository and push commits with complete exercises to your fork